Open Monday to Friday 8.30 AM to 5:20 PM

 Everyone says kart racing is the stepping stone to Formula 1.
 The proof is most definitely there with many a multimillionaire racing driver having passed through the ranks of karting championships before securing their drive with a leading F1 team.
 Think Lewis Hamilton who started go karting when he was just eight and began winning races pretty soon after that.

 The set ups at our centres around the country are really quite impressive.
 Big screen displays show your individual standings and lap times so you can strive to better those personal bests with each pass.
 The karts themselves are easy to drive and fully automatic, with different engine sizes for adults and teens.
-They might look at bit like Scalectrix toys but they are most definitely not, with even the baby models hitting top speeds of 30mph.
+They might look at bit like Scalectrix toys but they are most definitely not, with even the baby models capable of 30mph.

 The experiences themselves are either Grand Prix formats with heats, semi-finals and a grand finale race to see who gets a spot on the winner's podium, or it's a case of getting practice in doing laps against the clock, rather than your colleagues.
 For us it's all about that competitive spirit and trackside staff will encourage you to race within the limits of safety of course.